 We are delighted to release the latest episode of our Low-code 101 webinar series.
-This time.
-Laura Ritchie talks to our Solution Architects about a new app they have worked on in Liberty Create for the Water Sector.
+This time, Laura Ritchie talks to our Solution Architects about a new app they’ve worked on in Liberty Create for the Water Sector.
 Mike Woodgate and Darren Hartley explain our D-MeX water sector app.

-You can find this webinar, and the other episodes in the Low-code 101 series, here.
+You can find this webinar, and the other episodes in the Low-code 101 series.
 A transcript of episode seven is laid out below.
 Click the video below to start watching the webinar:

 A transcript of the webinar is below: